testinfected/molecule/README.md

 ## Routing

+Most modern webapps have nice URLs.
+Simple URLs are also easier to remember and more user friendly.

+Molecule comes with a routing middleware that let you define your URL routes.

-Routes let you route incoming requests to different applications based on the request verb and path.
+Routes let you route map incoming requests to different applications based on the request verb and path.
 A route is composed of a path pattern, an optional set of verbs to match, and an application endpoint:

 ```java